 A good place is the Secretary of State’s website at: https://sos.iowa.gov/.
-On the left side, click on “Business Center”, then click on “Choosing a Business Organization in Iowa.”
-You will be presented with a list of options.
-Familiarize yourself with the options.
+Consult the business services tab for more information.
 It is possible to form a corporation without the assistance of an attorney, but not particularly wise.
 There are many different tax and legal implications to each choice and we strongly recommend you get professional assistance for these decisions.
 Also, because there are many other issues to consider before starting a business, think about calling your nearest SBDC center for free and confidential help.

 Generally, when your business is regulated by an Iowa licensing board or authority, you will need to acquire a license to conduct business in Iowa.
 Most retail businesses will only need a sales tax permit.
 Professional services and food businesses, restaurants, grocery stores, and bars all need special permits and licenses to conduct business.
 Any business having employees will need an Employer Identification Number and an Iowa withholding registration.
 Each type of business and form of business entity have unique requirements.
 We would recommend a visit to your nearest Small Business Development Center to have your specific concerns answered.
 You can find the SBDC nearest you on this website by going to Regional Centers.